rodan/eecu-sat/README.md

 - [x] cover project with coverity static scan
 - [x] convert Logic exported raw analog signals into srzip files that can be loaded in pulseview
-- [x] relabeling capability of channels as seen in pulseview
+- [x] relabeling capability of channels when seen in pulseview

 ![tool in use](./doc/img/esat_in_use.jpg)